dorukhansergin/starter-academic/content/authors/admin/_index.md

 title: Nurettin Dorukhan Sergin
 email: "dorukhan.sergin@gmail.com"
 ---
 I am a Graduate Research Assistant at ASU's School of Computing, Information and Decision Systems Engineering (CIDSE).
 I am currently at the "all but dissertation" stage of my doctoral degree.
-I am expected to receive his degree in the Summer of 2021.
+I am expected to receive my degree in the Summer of 2021.

 I interned at Apple Inc. as a Machine Learning Engineer between June and December of 2020 where I built machine learning and computer vision solutions for the factory floor.